timbenniks/jsClassInstantiator/README.md

 Keeping track of events and JavaScript that is bound to DOM nodes can be a pain when the html is big and new content is constantly loaded with ajax.

-I created this script to avoid having to worry about the state of events and classes.
+I created this script to avoid having to worry about the state of events and class instances.

 ## How
 The ClassInstantiator instantiates classes by scanning DOM nodes that have the `data-widget` tag.